chenlize96/CRC_2022_SV_React_Internship_Docs/docs/Components/Filter.md

-## Filter
+# Filter

 &nbsp;

-### Overview
+## Overview
 The Filter is used to filter the result based on user selection.
 Users can filter on variables of different types including numberic, text, or visual filters.
 For each type of variable, there are different filter components including range sliders, multi-selections with autocomplete, and bounding boxes on the map.
+These filters will carry along in the Voyage app and Past app and affect other components.
 This page will introduce these filters extensively.

 &nbsp;

-### Range Slider
+## Range Slider

 The Range Slider is used for selecting value ranges for numberic values.
 The component uses MUI components `Slider` and `Input` and support features including: